Eagle Eye

 At least I have my glasses, right?

-When we came back to Türkiye, we applied to a shelter unit in one of Gaziantep’s displacement camps.
+I mean the situation is very difficult in Syria, we felt unsafe and the prices are very high.
+So we stayed for only six months and went back to Türkiye.
+We applied to a shelter unit in one of Gaziantep’s displacement camps.
 Thank God we were accepted, we had nowhere to go.
 To be honest, living there was not easy, we had to share one common toilet, and it was not the cleanest but at least we had a home.

-And I had my glasses with me.
+But I have my glasses with me.

 I will take care of my glasses and if they break I will repair them.